GDXN/MangaCMS/README.md

 Py2K+Twistd project!)" thing.
 It kind of grew from there, but the database schema was always designed from the get-go to be scraper-centric.

+This is basically:
-This was basically the first web application I'd ever written as well.
+ - The first web application I'd ever written.
+ - The first >5KLOC project I've ever done.

+So take that into consideration when considering the codebase.
+I've learnt a /LOT/ about designing a system for maintainability and modularity, but I'm stuck with some original design-choices that are less then ideal.

 As with about everything I do, the first run through teaches me all the things I /wish/ I had done differently.